 With another nod to nature and the lack of available outside space for many homeowners, many bathrooms designs feature an urban style design.

-Think natural earth tones, grey brick wall tiles, dark wooden furniture with compact bowl sinks and wall-hung toilets to save on space.
+Think natural earth tones, grey brick wall tiles, dark wooden furniture with compact bowl sinks, a tile insert drain, and wall-hung toilets to save on space.

 5. Oversized tiles